Archeelux/ryanhalpin.ie/src/about.md

 ---
 layout: layouts/base.njk
-title: Title Strings
+title: About
+---

----Hi my name is ryan,
+Hi my name is ryan,

 i am an irish artist operating out of north dublin. the main subject of my work is faces